-Evidence would suggest that the legal profession in the UK does largely ignore social media.
+Evidence would suggest that the legal profession in the EU and The Caribbean does largely ignore social media.
 Research conducted by the marketing company Callista found that, of the top 100 law firms in the UK, 24 percent did not have a Twitter account and, of those that did, 30 percent were inactive.
 More than 50 percent of the law firms in the UK that were active on Twitter had fewer than 200 followers, and only 12 of those that had a substantial following were using Twitter successfully as part of an inbound marketing strategy.

 On his website “Real Lawyers Have Blogs,” Kevin O’Keefe (1) – former community leader of America Online’s (AOL) legal community – gave six reasons lawyers need to be using Twitter which we have paraphrased in this article for brevity.
 He wrote the following:

 Twitter is increasingly becoming the go-to place for discussing news issues and expressing opinions.
 You cannot stay abreast of such news without Twitter.

 - Twitter and other social media channels provide insights into what people (your potential clients and referral sources) are thinking about.